aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 general assessment: inadequate

-domestic: very inadequate; most telephones are in Asmara; government is seeking international tenders to improve the system (2002)
+domestic: inadequate; most telephones are in Asmara; government is seeking international tenders to improve the system (2002)

 international: country code - 291; note - international connections exist